Research in the Department of Chemistry and Biochemistry

 Physical Chemistry at SDSU

-- David Pullman's group, studying chemistry at solid surfaces using ultrahigh vacuum technology and computational methods;
+- David Pullman's group, studying chemistry of nanomaterials and surfaces by experimental and and computational methods;

 - Bill Tong's group, pioneering the application of non-linear spectroscopy to a wide range of chemical analytes, including biochemicals;

-- Karen Peterson, studying the spectroscopic properties of NO and its intermolecular forces.
+- Karen Peterson, studying the spectroscopic properties of weakly-bonded hydrocarbon complexes.